satyrius/mtgforge/README.md

 ## Test

-We use nose with django-nose 1.1 to run unit tests, so you can reuse DB to save several seconds at the beginning and end of your test suite.
+We use nose with django-nose to run unit tests, so you can reuse DB to save several seconds at the beginning and end of your test suite.

     REUSE_DB=1 ./dj.sh test

 The project provides custom settings for test environment.
 It is strictly adviced to use `settings.test` module for tests, this module is used by default when you run `test` command.
 But if you want to run tests with another settings you can do it explicitly, using `DJANGO_SETTINGS_MODULE` environment variable.

     DJANGO_SETTINGS_MODULE=settings.foo ./dj.sh test

+Shorthand to run tests with database reuse is

+	./test_app.sh

 ## Tools